 a.
 Examples of How Computer Vision AI Can Identify a Shipping Event: Shipped, Intransit, Delivery, Exceptions.

-4) Shipping Exceptions: Determine that Exceptions Have Occurred or About to Occur.
+- Shipping Exceptions: Determine that exceptions have occurred or about to occur

 b.
 What Else is Needed to Fully Leverage Computer Vision AI to Track Shipments and Reduce Integration Costs?

 So, a computer vision AI system has the capability to translate images and videos into shipment status events.
 Indeed, this capability offers unlimited potential to dramatically cut data interoperability costs.
 However, the question is what do we need to achieve “picture-perfect” supply chain visibility?
-See below for a breakout of key components and how it would work.
+To detail, see below for a breakout of key components and how it would work.

 The Three Components of a Computer Vision AI Solution for Image-Based Shipment Visibility